Behind every behavior lies an emotion.

-So the first lesson today is, as always, learn how to read your dog’s body language and understand that there lies an emotion underneath, that they are asking you to understand.
-By understanding the underlying emotional state we can prevent a potential behavioral problem and not only create a better understanding but also improve the bond between our dog and ourselves.
+By understanding the underlying emotional state of our dog we can prevent a potential behavioral problem and not only create a better understanding of our dog but also improve the bond between us.